zhiqin1998/bdc/readme.md

 </p>

 ## Setup Environment
-Disclaimer: The codes have only been tested on Ubuntu 18.04, Python 3.8.18 and Pytorch 1.13.1 CUDA 11.7, but it should work on environment with similar major version.
+Disclaimer: The codes have only been tested on Ubuntu 18.04, Python 3.8.18 and Pytorch 1.13.1 CUDA 11.7, but they should work on environments with similar major versions.
 1. Install required libraries by running
     ```bash
     conda create -n bdc python=3.8